-For those whose 4-year deadline is approaching: should you repay the exam fees and start all over again?
+For CIA exam retakers whose 4-year deadline is approaching: Should you repay the exam fees and start all over again?
 Or should you pack your bags and leave?

-The decision could be vastly different depending on how important the certification means to you.
-In Gail’s case, she takes the CIA exam because she used to work as an internal auditor, but has since moved on to a different role (that she likes), but somehow feels like getting the CIA title is a safe bet, probably in case she goes back to internal audit.
+The decision to quit or keep going could be vastly different depending on how important the certification means to you.
+Let’s take our bloggers Gail and Annette, for example.
+In Gail’s case, she takes the CIA exam because she used to work as an internal auditor but has since moved on to a different role (that she likes).
+She feels that getting the CIA title is a safe bet, probably in case she goes back to internal audits.

-This is very different from Annette’s case: she’d like to be a CIA because of her passion in the internal audit, has been a strong performer at her firm, and a promotion is promised once she gets the certification.
+This situation is very different from Annette’s case.
+She’d like to be a CIA because of her passion for internal audits.
+Plus, she has been a strong performer at her firm, and her boss promised her a promotion once she gets the certification.
 It’s a completely different story.

-If this tangible benefit of getting the certification is not clear, then another reason is whether you see this as a personal challenge, and whether you will regret down the road if you stop now.
+If this tangible benefit of getting the certification is unclear, then another reason is whether you see this as a personal challenge and whether you will regret it down the road if you stop now.

-It’s going to be extra hurdle trying for the exam when one goes older and the exam taking skill gets rusted.
-If there is still a chance of success, and that you know you’d regret it later, I suggest you give it one more chance.
+Trying for the exam when one gets older and exam-taking skills get rusty will be an extra hurdle.
+If there is still a chance of success, and you know you’d regret it later, I suggest you give it one more chance.

 If you can’t pass Part 3 and decide that’s the end of it, at least you don’t waste your time taking Part 1 and 2.

-This is one of the most read articles on my site, and arguably the most value-add to the CIA exam community.
+This article about passing the CIA Part 3 exam is one of the most read articles on my site and arguably the most value-add to the CIA exam community.

-The comments, feedback and tips from my readers have been instrumental to the success of many others who follow the advice.
+My readers’ comments, feedback, and tips have been instrumental to the success of many others who follow my advice.
 They express their gratitude by contributing to the discussion.

-Part 3 is hard no matter how you look at it.
-For some reason the course providers are not able to catch up with better study materials.
+Part 3 is hard, no matter how you look at it.
+For some reason, the course providers cannot catch up with better study materials.
 But the suggestions and the supplementary materials (often free ones) are sufficient to help you pass this last part of the exam.

 It’s exhausting to keep spending money and working hard for one exam.
-Be prepared as best as you can, with the right tools and attitude.
+Be prepared as best as you can with the right tools and attitude.
 Then go for it.
-If fail again, take this as a closure.
-You have tried your best and it isn’t your game.
+If you fail again, take this as a closure.
+You have tried your best, and it isn’t your game.
 Don’t worry — there are other challenges in life waiting for you.
 Drop the CIA exam and enjoy life.
 It certainly isn’t the end of the world.